nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 - living_area is highly overall correlated with price and number_rooms, surface_land <br>
   ![surfacelandvslivingarea_regressiojn](https://github.com/nikolaaswillaert/ImmoElizaDataAnalysis/assets/106211266/ec0f1c5c-b793-4ad5-b1ca-70a0e72ed0b4)

+## :star: Detailed Overview of the cleaning process
 ### :cyclone: Price
 ASSUMPTION:  We have 475 rows with NaN as price - 2.38% of the total Drop the NaN values (as (al)most (all) of the data is not filled out)